KamilPalubicki/Bot-instagram-python/README.md

 To launch this bot you need:

-Selenium:    Using pip, you can install selenium like this:
+Selenium:    Using pip, you can install selenium like this(for ex. in pycharm console):

 pip install selenium